 Things to bring

 You need to bring your own writing utensils, such as a pencil and an eraser.
+If you are taking an exam via Inspera, you need to bring your student ID and password A to log in to the system.
 Paper is provided in the examination hall.
 Outerwear and bags are not permitted by the desks, but can be stowed away in lockers outside of the examination hall or placed in the examination hall in a designated place.
-Cell phones must be turned off and placed in the bags.
+Cell phones and other electronic equipment are not allowed in the exam hall.
+Students are required to follow the invigilators' instructions.

 You are allowed to bring food and/or drinks into the examination hall.
 Remember not to bring any food items that could cause problems for people with airborne allergies.